-- Regions with GDP per capita below 75% of the EU average are designated as 'less developed regions' and are receiving 52% of total structural funds in the current MFF period covering the period 2014-2020; - Regions whose GDP per capita is between 75% and 90% of the EU average are designated 'transition regions' and are receiving 12%; - Regions with GDP per capita above 90% of the EU average are receiving 16%.
+- Regions with GDP per capita below 75% of the EU average are designated as 'less developed regions' and are receiving 52% of total structural funds in the current MFF period covering the period 2014-2020.
+West Wales and The Valleys is included in this category; - Regions whose GDP per capita is between 75% and 90% of the EU average are designated as 'transition regions' and are receiving 12%; - Regions with GDP per capita above 90% of the EU average are designated as 'more developed regions', receiving 16%.
+East Wales is included in this category.